mattmess1221/firefox-gtk-controls/README.md

 mkdir "$profilepath/chrome"
 ln -s ~/.config/gtk-3.0 "$profilepath/chrome/gtk-3.0"
 cp firefox-csd.css "$profilepath/chrome/"
-echo '@import "./firefox-csd.css";' >> "$profilepath/userChrome.css"
+echo '@import "./firefox-csd.css";' >> "$profilepath/chrome/userChrome.css"
 ```

 #### Steps

 1. Create the directory `$profilepath/chrome` if it does not exist.

-2. Create a symbolic link in the same directory to `~/.config/gtk-3.0` named `gtk-3.0`
+2. Copy the `firefox-csd.css` file to the newly created directory.

-3. Copy the `firefox-csd.css` file to the newly created directory.
+3. Create a symbolic link in the same directory to `~/.config/gtk-3.0` named `gtk-3.0`

 4. Create a new file called `userChrome.css` with the following content.
 If you need to, you can include other imports in the file.